kamaroly/top_100_elixir_projects/README.md

 | 100 | [midarrlabs/midarr-server](https://github.com/midarrlabs/midarr-server) | 🔥Midarr, the minimal lightweight media server. | 904 | 21 |

-Last update : 24/02/2023 05:40
+Last update : 24/02/2023 05:44

 ### Inspiration

-The original idea comes from [EvanLi/Github-Ranking](https://github.com/EvanLi/Github-Ranking).
-I wanted to track only PHP projects, and code something from scratch.
+The original idea comes from [EvanLi]([https://github.com/EvanLi/Github-Ranking](https://github.com/ozh/top_100_PHP_projects)).
+I wanted to track only ELIXIR projects, and code something from scratch.

 ### Disclaimer

 *Fun fact* : I know literally nothing about Ruby.
-The [code itself](https://github.com/ozh/top_100_PHP_projects/blob/master/parse.rb) was **100% generated** by [Github Copilot](https://copilot.github.com/).I typed the comments to indicate what I was trying to achieve, and all the code was written by the AI. *All.
+The [code itself](https://github.com/kamaroly/top_100_elixir_projects/blob/master/parse.rb) was **100% generated** by [Github Copilot](https://copilot.github.com/).I typed the comments to indicate what I was trying to achieve, and all the code was written by the AI. *All.
 The.
 Code*.
 Isn't it amazing ? 🤩

 ### License